 All Philosophy course outlines identify SLOs.
-The following table documents the Philosophy SLO Assessments that have been performed since 2016 and are scheduled to be performed between now and 2021:
+The following table documents the Philosophy SLO Assessments scheduled to be performed in academic years 2024-25, 2025-26, 2026-27, and 2027-28.

-2016- 2017 2017- 2018 2018- 2019 2019- 2020 2020- 2021 Course SLO PHIL 3 1.
-Analyze arguments to identify and explain the claims and premises Planned 2.
-Evaluate arguments to determine whether claims are adequately supported Summer MA 3.
-Compose cogent written arguments Planned PHIL 4 1.
-Reduce complex English sentences into the simpler component parts Planned 2.
-Translate typical English connectives Planned 3.
-Perform valid proofs for valid arguments using the statement logic Planned 4.
-Perform valid proofs in the predicate logic using four additional quantifier rules as extension of the statement logic Planned PHIL 5 1.
-Analyze extended arguments to identify and explain their claims and premises.
-Spring AF
+2024-25 2025- 26 2026-27 2027-28

+Course SLO

+PHIL 3 Analyze arguments to identify and Fall

+explain the claims and premises Planned

+MA

+2. Evaluate arguments to determine Fall

+whether claims are adequately supported Planned

+MA

+3. Compose cogent written arguments Fall

+Planned

+MA

+PHIL 4 Reduce complex English sentences into Spring

+the simpler component parts Planned

+IT

+Translate typical English connectives Spring

+Planned

+IT

+3. Perform valid proofs for valid arguments Spring

+using the statement logic Planned

+IT

+Perform valid proofs in the predicate Spring

+logic using four additional quantifier rules Planned

+as extension of the statement logic IT

+PHIL 5 Analyze extended arguments to identify Spring

+and explain their claims and premises.
+SBL

+Evaluate extended arguments to Spring

+determine whether their claims are adequately supported Planned

+adequatery supported SBL

+3. Compose cogent written argumentative Spring

+essays Planned

+SBL

+PHIL 6 Recognize characteristic philosophical Fall

+issues Planned

+AF

+Identify and critically evaluate Fall

+representative philosophical positions Planned

+AF

+PHIL 7 Form well reasoned judgments about Planned

+philosophical arguments concerning moral issues SBL

+Apply philosophical theories to current Planned

+moral issues SBL

-2. Evaluate extended arguments to determine whether their claims are adequately supported Spring AF 3.
-Compose cogent written argumentative essays Spring AF PHIL 6 1.
-Recognize characteristic philosophical issues Summer MA 2.
-Identify and critically evaluate representative philosophical positions Summer MA PHIL 7 1.
-Form well reasoned judgments about philosophical arguments concerning moral issues Planned 2.
-Apply philosophical theories to current moral issues Planned PHIL 9 1.
-Form well-reasoned judgments about philosophical arguments concerning government and its relationship to individuals Fall SM 2.
-Apply philosophical theories to current political issues Planned PHIL 10 1.
-Form reasoned and well-informed judgments on current issues involving the development of peace and the nonviolent resolution of conflict both within and between individuals and social groups Spring SM?
+PHIL 9 Form well-reasoned judgments about philosophical arguments concerning government and its relationship to individuals Apply philosophical theories to current political issues Fall Planned IT Fall Planned IT PHIL 10 Form reasoned and well-informed judgments on current issues involving the development of peace and the nonviolent resolution of conflict both within and between individuals and social groups Spring SM?
 2. Develop philosophical methods for the understanding of and participation in the social and civic environment insofar as such engagement pertains to the development of peace and the nonviolent resolution of conflict in a global environment Spring SM?
-PHIL 11 1.
-Articulate basic tenets of the Vedic, early Buddhist, and Jainist philosophies of ancient India.
-Planned 2.
-Articulate basic tenets of Taoism and Confucianism of ancient China.
-Planned 3.
-Articulate basic tenets of Shinto and Japanese Buddhism of Japan.
-Planned PHIL 12 1.
-Accurately describe and contrast theories in environmental philosophy (from the fields of ethics, aesthetics, political Spring AF
+PHIL 11 Articulate basic tenets of the Vedic, early Buddhist, and Jainist philosophies of ancient India.
+Fall Planned SW Articulate basic tenets of Taoism and Confucianism of ancient China.
+Fall Planned SW Articulate basic tenets of Shinto and Japanese Buddhism of Japan.
+Fall Planned SW PHIL 12 1.
+Accurately describe and contrast theories in environmental philosophy (from the fields of ethics, aesthetics, political philosophy and, when relevant, epistemology and metaphysics).
+Fall Planned SBL 2.
+Critically evaluate theories in environmental philosophy (from the fields of ethics, aesthetics, political philosophy and, when relevant, epistemology and metaphysics).
+Fall Planned SBL Apply selected environmental philosophies to current environmental issues.
+Fall Planned SBL

-1 philosophy and, when relevant, epistemology and metaphysics).
-2. Critically evaluate theories in environmental philosophy (from the fields of ethics, aesthetics, political philosophy and, when relevant, epistemology and metaphysics).
-S pring AF 3.
-Apply selected environmental philosophies to current environmental issues.
-S pring AF PHIL 20 1.
-Describe the philosophical views of the major philosophers in the ancient through medieval traditions: pre-Socratics, Socrates, Plato, Aristotle and the major Hellenistic and Medieval philosophers Summer MA Analyze how these philosophers' views developed as a response to the their predecessors' views Summer MA 3.
-Critically evaluate the arguments and viewpoints of the philosophers studied Summer MA PHIL 21 Describe and explain the philosophical views of prominent philosophers of this period Summer MA 2.
-Critically evaluate the major arguments and viewpoints of the philosophers studied Summer MA PHIL 49 1.
-Expand philosophical knowledge through self-designed study N/A
+PHIL 20 Describe the philosophical views of the major philosophers in the ancient through medieval traditions: pre-Socratics, Socrates, Plato, Aristotle and the major Hellenistic and Medieval philosophers Planned Fall MA Analyze how these philosophers' views developed as a response to the their predecessors' views Planned Fall MA Critically evaluate the arguments and viewpoints of the philosophers studied Planned Fall MA PHIL 21 Describe and explain the philosophical views of prominent philosophers of this period Planned Spring SM?
+Critically evaluate the major arguments and viewpoints of the philosophers studied Planned Spring SM?
+PHIL 49 Expand philosophical knowledge through self-designed study